*This Article May Contain Affiliate Links* See our Affiliate Disclosure for more Info

 So I was unsure of what to expect, exactly.
 I knew a little about the tea but there were no real good explanations of what the tea tasted like.

 I used the fenugreek seed tea offering(*affiliate link) from Buddha Teas as my tea of choice for this flavor exploration.

 So I was going in without a good idea of what to expect from the tea, with only the aroma to guide me.

 As it turns out Fenugreek tea has quite a complex flavor to it.
-You know the basic flavor notes but read-on to dive in-depth to each flavor and how it interacts and compliments the other flavors of this interesting and delicious seed herbal tea.
+You know the basic flavor notes but read on to dive in-depth into each flavor and how it interacts and compliments the other flavors of this interesting and delicious seed herbal tea.

 I am going to break down each of the predominant flavors into its own little category in order to give you the best description of this seed tea that I can.
 Starting with what I would consider the base flavor of the tea.

 A Nutty Flavor Base

 The nutty flavor is something you would kind of expect from a seed tea.
 And Fenugreek seed tea doesn’t disappoint in that regard.
 The nutty flavor is front and center but not overwhelming in the least.
 It acts as a base that the other, more familiar flavors can build upon.

 I wouldn’t really consider it a roasted flavor, although that does sometimes turn out to be the case for some teas.
 And often these two tastes are used interchangeably.